ContinualAI/website/_services/Seminar.md

 > **Description:**
 >
 > - Seminars hosted by **ContinualAI** bring together researchers and enthusiasts to discuss cutting-edge topics in **Continual Learning**.
-Each session lasts **60 minutes**, with **40 minutes of presentations**, often delivered by the authors of recent groundbreaking research.
+Each session lasts **60 minutes**, with **40 minutes of presentations**, delivered by the authors of recent groundbreaking research.
-> - 📅 **Join us last Thursday of the month** for insights into the latest developments in Continual Learning.
+> - 📅 **Join us last Thursday of the month at 6 PM CET / 9 AM PT / 12 PM ET** for insights into the latest developments in Continual Learning.

 ---